top of page

 Woodgate

-West Ham continued to play the more constructive football, but the home defence held out and with ten minutes to go a second goal came the way of the Rangers.
-Jefferson again placed a free kick nicely and this time Hudson put the ball past Gregory.
+West Ham continued to play the more constructive football, but the home defence refused to yield.
+And with ten minutes left, Rangers struck again.
+Jefferson delivered another well‑placed free‑kick, and this time Hudson applied the finishing touch, steering the ball past Gregory to complete the turnaround.

 LUTON TOWN